 The ALR Hearing – You Only Have 15 Days or You Will Lose Your License

 When you are arrested for A DWI, you are given a DIC-25 Notice of Suspension and Temporary Driving Permit which indicates that the Texas Department of Public Safety has begun the process to suspend your license to drive.
 The paperwork is deceptive at best and leads you to believe you have no options.
 However, if you review the REALLY small print at the bottom of page 1, you’ll see it says” You may request a Administrative License Revocation Hearing to contest the suspension.”
 The request for hearing must be received by the Texas Department of Public Safety no later than 15 days after you receive or are presumed to have received notice of suspension.

 If you don’t request a hearing, you have waived your rights.
 Your license will be suspended 40 days after the notice of suspension.
 If you failed a blood or breath test it will be suspended for a period of at least 90 days.
 If you refused testing, you license will be suspended for at least 180 days.

-The ALR Hearing Benefits Your Criminal Case
+The ALR Hearing Benefits Your DWI Defense